 A decree is a formal order from the court saying you must pay money to a creditor.

-If the court has issued a decree and you have been given time to pay, your creditor can then take action to recover their money.
+If the court issues a decree and you have been given time to pay, your creditor can take action to recover their money.

 The enforcement of debt following court action in Scotland is called diligence.
 This can take a number of forms, including: